devraghavs/BB228_Ai-Elligence/README.md

  # Conquering the difficulties faced by the Indian Railways system with respect to booking, we have effectively executed the initial step of our proposed solution.
 This progression would give simplicity to the passengers in getting a confirmed booking when they enter the origin and destination, by giving probable options and alternatives routes to reach their desired destination.

- # Our Algorithim is optimize and precise and able to find the alternative routes between source and destination within seconds.
+ # Our Algorithim is optimize and precise and able to find the most efficient alternative routes between source and destination within seconds.

  ##THANK YOU ##